-- (ACC) Murphy aka.
+(ACC) Murphy aka.
 Dr ACC Murphy - A Computer Called Murphy.
 Dr ACC Murphy is infamous around the UCC.
 He even receives mail!
-Alpha A CPU architecture produced by DEC.
+Alpha A CPU architecture produced by DEC .
 BSD Berkeley Systems Distribution - a UNIX developed at Berkeley, now better known through the FreeBSD, NetBSD and OpenBSD UNIXes. blog aka. weblog - sort of like a journal on the Internet (you don't have one?).
-Syndicated by a Planet.
+Syndicated by a Planet .
 Bright link A connection to the Internet supplied by the ISP arm of Western Power.
 It allows us to get a free connection to anywhere on the Internet.
 Coke credit If you gotta ask, you ain't got it!
 Coke credit is how people usually refer to money in your dispense account.
 Coke Group The people who can put money (Coke credit) in your dispense account.
 Debian a Linux distribution popular in the UCC due to its community nature.
 DEC Digital Equipment Corporation - made a lot of cool stuff, including the PDP and VAX computers and VMS.
 Bought out by Compaq, who were bought out by HP.
-DEC Terminal A dumb serial terminal, useful for plugging into the serial console on servers (possibly via a terminal server).
+DEC Terminal A dumb serial terminal, useful for plugging into the serial console on servers (possibly via a terminal server ).
 Has a model number like vt100, vt200 or vt420. dispense dispense started off as a way to dispense Cokes from the online Coke machine, and has since grown into the way UCCans think the world should do business.
 Door Group the group of people charged with keep the room open, tidy and safe.
 Firefox A web browser by the Mozilla Foundation , arguably the second-worst Internet browser - the worst is every other browser.
 Flame Flame is the UCC's MUD; however unlike most MUDs, Flame is not a game, and is mostly used for chatting.
 Fresher A new university student, usually also a first time UCC member.
 Fresher Rep Fresher Committee member, usually chosen because they look like they'll make a good worker drone in the future.
 Represents the freshers at committee meetings, if they attend.
+Goon Members of a certain online forum use this term to describe themselves.
 GNOME GNU Networked Object Model Environment - an open source desktop environment aimed primarily at UNIX computers.
 Popular in the UCC.
-GNU GNU is Not Unix - a layer of libraries and utilities to implement a UNIX like operating system, commonly used on top of Linux .
+GNU GNU is Not Unix - a layer of libraries and utilities to implement a UNIX like operating system, commonly used on top of $Linux$ .
 IRIX A UNIX used on machines made by SGI.
 Internet Explorer Just use Firefox .
 No, really. kernel The core of an operating system.
 All operating systems have a kernel, some popular ones include the Linux kernel and the Mach kernel.
-LDAP Lightweight Directory Access Protocol, used for authentication at the UCC.
-Linux the kernel (basis) of an open source UNIX operating system that has developed quite a following among computer scientists and engineers. loft the area above the UCC that looks down into the UCC clubroom.
-LAN gaming and other activities take place up there.
+LDAP some popular ones include the Linux kernel and the Mach kernel.